 Because magnesium participates in over 300 reactions in your body, it’s also crucial for brain function.
 Usually, it inhibits the actions of the excitatory neurotransmitter glutamate.
 Magnesium blocks the calcium channel of the N-methyl-D-aspartate (NMDA) glutamate receptor.

 The NMDA receptor regulates calcium entry into the postsynaptic neuron.
-This is important for preventing traumatic brain injury and cell death.
+This is important for protecting neurons from day-to-day stress and toxic exposure.
 Both of these are connected with reducing brain magnesium levels and the influx of glutamate and calcium into the neuron.

 Magnesium also relaxes the blood vessels and improves cerebral blood flow.
 Apart from that, magnesium plays a vital role in recovering from brain injury.
 It may also improve mood.

 Roughly 75% of Americans don’t get the recommended daily magnesium intake.

 To ensure that you take healthy magnesium levels, take Magnesium Breakthrough to help you achieve an optimized mind and body.
 It contains seven forms of magnesium that will help you with: